Save yourself a lot of time and headache: before you dive into building your new website, think through a high-level website plan.

 For example, creating a website to sell products is very different than creating a website for your personal brand.
 Thinking through what you’ll need to accomplish one or the other is essential to building a successful website.
 (If you don’t make the right choices now, you may have to tear down everything you’ve built and start over from square one.)

 In fact, this planning process is as much about deciding what you do not need for your website, as it is to figure out what you do need.
 Less is definitely more here.

 Don’t fall into the trap of adding a bunch of stuff to your website just because it seems like something you should or because it’s what other websites do.
-I recommend using MindMeister or some other mind-mapping tool to drive this process.
+We recommend using MindMeister or some other mind-mapping tool to drive this process.